 While the feature set is limited, the one-time payment of $19 Personal ($49 Pro) is very inexpensive compared to the competition.
 All future updates are also included.

 Smart Donations is a good choice for very small nonprofits that only need the most basic features.
-By using a powerful theme and specific plugins (like our Astra theme, for example), you can mostly replace the missing features.

 - Four types of donation buttons